Railgun-Community/ppoi-safe-broadcaster-example/README.md

 - configTokens

-Set the tokens you want to accept for each network.
+Set the tokens you want to accept as fees on each network.

 ```ts
 //...